 An honours degree (2:1 or above) in a cognate discipline or an equivalent and appropriate professional qualification or significant and relevant professional experience.

 Months of entry

+The programme encourages students to explore in-depth a range of topics relating to Islam and Muslims from contemporary and historical perspectives.
 Islamic Studies is a long-standing discipline at the university, and our academic team have contributed to the field through publications, specialist research, and participation in international conferences.

 Course contact details

-- Dr Gary Bunt
+- Professor Gary Bunt